-This large safety-net hospital, headquartered in Cleveland, OH, is using Jvion’s Cognitive Machine to serve the diverse needs of a patient population that spans the socioeconomic, behavioral, and clinical spectrum.
+This large safety-net hospital, headquartered in Cleveland, OH, is using the Jvion Machine to serve the diverse needs of a patient population that spans the socioeconomic, behavioral, and clinical spectrum.

 The system initially implemented all-cause and sepsis readmissions across its two hospitals in the Cleveland area.
 Working with leadership, Jvion identified opportunities to enhance and customize the application of the machine to the different patient populations served by the system.

-The result has been an expansion of cognitive machine application that goes beyond those events that incur a penalty to those that result in better health outcomes and lower costs.
+The result has been an expansion of predictive analytics for preventable harm application that goes beyond those events that incur a penalty to those that result in better health outcomes and lower costs.
 This includes addressing growing behavioral health needs and organizational priorities focused on optimizing length of stay and improving the patient experience.

 |Organizational Goals||Aligned Vectors|

 |Lower rates of readmissions with a focus on sepsis||All Cause Readmission in 30 days and Sepsis Readmission in 30 days|

 |Address the critical behavioral health needs of the patient population||Opioid, Suicide/Self Harm, and Depression Bundle|

 - The provider initially rolled out all-cause and sepsis readmission across both of its major facilities.

 - Adoption rates varied across the facilities, which provided an opportunity for leadership to evaluate the performance of the Jvion Machine and identify the unique needs of each patient population.
 Over a three-month period, one hospital realized close to $1M in cost avoided while the other struggled with adoption.
 Gaps were identified, and adjustments were made to onboard the underperforming hospital’s end users who could drive the largest impact on readmission rates.